 So far the work on the shed has involved getting rid of some old furniture and pondering about benches.
 I’m thinking of building a workbench from a wooden frame from some 2b4 with a sheet of kitchen worktop on top.
 Something like a combination of this and this.

 I hope to make parts for stop motion armatures for which I will need to do some simple metal work and odd bit of brazing in the shed as well as DIY projects for the house.
-A chap from work has offered me a model makers’ lathe for a good price and I’ve bought a series of books from Amazon on heat treatment, lathes and brazing.
+A chap from work has offered me a model makers’ lathe for a good price and I’ve bought a series of books from Amazon on

 Due to some comments in the Amateur Lathe, I’ve also bought a portable rechargeable dehumidifier from ebay to keep the place nice and dry through the rest of the winter.